Artemmkin/infrastructure-as-code-tutorial/docs/08-docker.md

 Let's use these instructions to create a Docker container image for our raddit application.

-Create a folder called `docker` inside your `iac-tutorial` repo.
-Inside of that new directory, create a text file called `Dockerfile` with the following content:
+Inside your `my-iac-tutorial` directory, create a text file called `Dockerfile` with the following content:

 ```
 # Use base image with Ruby installed